mxcl/swift-sh/README.md

 ---

-Let’s work through an example.
-If you had a *single file* called `foo.swift` that needed to import [mxcl/PromiseKit](https://github.com/mxcl/PromiseKit):
+Let’s work through an example: if you had a *single file* called `foo.swift` that needed to import [mxcl/PromiseKit](https://github.com/mxcl/PromiseKit):

 ```swift